-I think they look perfect now.
-I can think of lots of great ways to use these chairs.
+I think this pair looks great now and you really can’t go wrong with a cute set of folding chairs.
 You can tuck one away in the corner.
 Pull them up to a breakfast table.
 Use one at a desk.
 Or even use one as a small side table.

 And of course you could store them away for when extra guests are around.
 Look how skinny they fold up – they are only about 3 inches thick!